Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 When using D parameter with DH values, the C values are calculated from them and the workmode angles are used for M and Mangles.
 When only R is used and not D, D is not calculated.

 Example:
-* C"1=1:0:1:0:70:0:352" means axis 2 is oriented horizontal with arrow to the back (i.e. Y=1 and the others 0) and the position is X 70, Y 0 and Z 352.
-This is a value of the DH example robot
+* C"X=1:0:0:70:0:352" means the X axis points to the X-axis direction and a point on the axis is (70,0,352).
+Looking from the arrow side to the axis, counterclockwise (CCW) means positive angle change.
 * C"M=0:0:1:0:-1:0:1:0:0:615:0:712" is the setting of the DH example of the 6 axis robot
 * C"reference=0:0:0:0:0:0" means M is calculated with all angles being 0 degrees
-* defaultToolLength=100 is the tool length for initial calculation
+* C"defaultToolLength=100" is the tool length for initial calculation
+* C"toolDirection=1,0,0" would set the tool to be horizontal (e. g. when using a router with horizontal spindle).

 # M669 P parameter: axisTypes, special